-Budgeted cost: £12,665
+Budgeted cost: £7,016

-Activity Evidence that supports this approach Challenge number(s) addressed Lego therapy lunchtime club to which disadvantaged pupils are invited.
-After school Cooking Club which disadvantaged pupils are invited.
+Activity Evidence that supports this approach Challenge number(s) addressed After school Cooking Club which disadvantaged pupils are invited.
 There is a strong evidence base that structured opportunities for language development and practice have a high impact on learning for a low cost Oral language interventions Toolkit Strand Education Endowment Foundation EEF Speech and language are one of the main barriers to pupils progressing in reading, writing, maths and the wider curriculum and Speech and language data shows that if gaps in language are targeted then progress is accelerated.
-Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 3, 6 Extra-curricular clubs (run by Premier Education an external provider) before and after school.
-Free places provided for PP children.
-EEF - sports participation increases educational engagement and attainment.
-3, 6

-Mentoring support EEF - Teaching and Learning Tool kit - social and emotional learning - improves interaction with others and self - management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
+Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 3, 5, 6 Mentoring support EEF - Teaching and Learning Tool kit - social and emotional learning - improves interaction with others and self - management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
 EEF - Social and emotional learning strategies.
 Teaching and learning toolkit 6 Cultural capital experiences promoted in the curriculum.
-Essential experiences built into curriculum Sports events promoted to PP are encouraged to attend, including lunchtime running club.
-After school art club promoted to PP children who are encouraged to attend.
-Learning is contextualised in concrete experiences and language rich environments.
+Essential experiences built into curriculum Learning is contextualised in concrete experiences and language rich environments.
 OFSTED research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
-EEF - sports participation increases educational engagement and attainment.
-3, 5 Librarian employed to facilitate use of the library for all pupils with a focus on disadvantaged pupils OFSTED research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
 3, 5